 Although the tenant might never exercise the option to purchase the rental property, tenants should always inspect the premises and order an appraisal before signing a lease with an option to purchase.
 Here's why:

 In some states, landlords who lease a home with an option to purchase must also disclose important information about the condition of the property.
 Check your state law on required real estate disclosures.

 A properly-constructed rent-to-own agreement can be an optimal solution for both a landlord and a tenant.

 A rent-to-own agreement could be a good choice for a tenant who wants to own a house and reap the benefits of home ownership but, due to bad credit or lack of capital (the typical 15-20% down payment required), does not qualify for a mortgage.

 While there could be serious financial consequences (if the tenant paid a hefty option fee or has paid a lot of rent money into an escrow account), the tenant is not legally obligated to purchase the house under rent-to-own agreements.
 A decision to forfeit the option will not result in foreclosure proceedings and will not impact the tenant's credit history.

 Finally, landlords might have various financial incentives for considering a rent-to-own agreement.
-For example, a landlord with a negative cash flow may find it advantageous to receive a small amount of cash now and regular income (in the form of higher-than-normal monthly rent), and tax advantages of this arrangement, as opposed to a lump sum payment from sale of the property.
+For example, a landlord with a negative cash flow could find it advantageous to receive a small amount of cash now and regular income (in the form of higher-than-normal monthly rent), and tax advantages of this arrangement, as opposed to a lump sum payment from sale of the property.

-On the other hand, rent-to-own agreements have some downsides for landlords.
+On the other hand, rent-to-own agreements have some possible downsides for landlords.
 Because they are unilateral agreements, the landlord is contractually obligated to sell the house to the tenant, if the option is exercised.
 The tenant, however, is not contractually obligated to purchase the house.
-Instead, the tenant may choose whether or not to exercise the option.
+Instead, the tenant can choose whether or not to exercise the option.
 The landlord is therefore bound by the agreement and may not sell the house to a third party during the option period.